15th Anniversary Edition

 Joy of Witchcraft

-Jane Madison’s school for witches is in session, and the first order of business is an intricate Samhain ritual.
-Alas, in the midst of a sudden, unseasonable deluge, a classic Greek monster is released into the magic circle.
-Jane succeeds in vanquishing the beast, but only with the assistance of her sworn enemy, the Coven Mother of Washington DC.
+Jane’s school for witches is in session, and the first order of business is an intricate Samhain ritual.
+In the midst of a sudden, unseasonable rainstorm, a ravenous beast is released into the magic circle.
+Jane succeeds in vanquishing the creature, but only with the assistance of her sworn magical enemy.

-All these disasters can’t be coincidence.
-One of Jane’s students must be a traitor.
-But will Jane find the turncoat before she loses everything—and everyone—she holds dear?
+The disaster can’t be coincidence.
+One of Jane’s students is a traitor.
+But can Jane find the turncoat before she loses everything and everyone she loves—including David?

 Sometimes a thunderstorm is just a thunderstorm.